Kwpolska/chriswarrick.com/projects/lanyon.markdown

 **License:** GPLv3
 **[Download](https://github.com/Kwpolska/lanyon/tarball/master)**

-## Description
-An easy &#8220;ACP&#8221; for Jekyll.

-### README.md

 Lanyon.
 A Jekyll WebUI.
 ==============

 PURPOSE
 -------
 This is a little project intended to help Jekyll users administrate their blogs without using FTP/SSH.

 INSTALLATION
 ------------
 Edit config.php.
-You can generate a password using sha512sum.php (The shell command *WILL NOT* work.)
+You can generate a password using sha512sum.php (Running it from a shell *WILL NOT* work.)

 NOTES
 -----
 The project name comes from the book “Strange Case of Dr Jekyll and Mr Hyde”.
-Dr Hastie Lanyon was a friend of Jekyll.
+Dr Hastie Lanyon was a friend of Dr Jekyll.

 COPYRIGHT
 ---------